top of page

 Information Architecture

-Organizing information on two displays (projection, game controller), understanding unique user interaction method and designing gameplay were the goals of making a detailed information architecture.
+We addressed the challenges of organizing information across two displays (projection and game controller), understanding a distinctive user interaction method, and designing gameplay.
+This was accomplished through the development of a comprehensive information architecture.

 Wireframing